 Twelve-step programs such as Alcoholics Anonymous (AA) and support groups such as SMART Recovery hold regular meetings full of people facing similar struggles.
 An addiction specialist can provide answers on types of therapies and treatment options.

 By reaching out to a rehab facility, people might find answers to several questions, including questions about insurance matters as well as the courses of available treatment.
 Also, simply showing support may be enough to get your loved one to make that first step toward sobriety.

 If someone is willing to check into a rehabilitation facility or even consider one in the first place, that’s one big challenge ticked off the list.

 The next question is how to find one.
-The Substance Abuse and Mental Health Services Administration (SAMHSA), an agency of the U.S. Department of Health and Human Services, is a good spot to start.
-Its main objective is to help Americans with substance abuse and mental illness issues.
+The Substance Use Disorder and Mental Health Services Administration (SAMHSA), an agency of the U.S. Department of Health and Human Services, is a good spot to start.
+Its main objective is to help Americans with substance use disorder and mental illness issues.

 Besides hotlines that offer referrals and information — the number is 800-662-HELP (4357) — SAMHSA also has an online treatment locator.

 Site visitors can use that locator to search by location and search for various options.
-Substance abuse treatment options include:
+Substance use disorder treatment options include:

 - Inpatient, outpatient, and residential facilities.

 - Programs for different age groups, LGBTQ members, military veterans, and believers of specific religions.